nejdetckenobi/drunk/README.md

 Drunk: Weighted Random for Python
 =================================
 `drunk` is a simple module that lets you make simple random operations with customizable weights.
-It is dependent to built-in `random` module.
+It depends to built-in `random` module.

 ## Classes
 ###### `GeneticalOptimizer(initial_population, weight_key, breeding_function)`